When is a Job Termination Considered Wrongful in West Virginia?

 What are the Illegal Grounds for Terminating At Will Employment in West Virginia?

 In the state of West Virginia, employee discrimination is the most common illegal ground for termination in an at-will employment.
-Employers are prohibited from terminating their employees on the basis of race, gender, religion, or nationality.
+Employers are barred from terminating their employees on the basis of race, gender, religion, or nationality.
 An employer in St. Albans also cannot fire at-will employees in retaliation for the employee filing a claim for discrimination or seeking an investigation of discrimination against the employer.

 Do I Need a West Virginia Attorney for My Wrongful Termination Case?